Shri Mata Vaishno Devi University: Funding

 The university receives funding from Shri Mata Vaishno Devi Shrine Board, an autonomous board set up in August 1986 under the provisions of The Jammu and Kashmir Shri Mata Vaishno Devi Shrine Act, 1986 of J&K State Legislature.
 The university also gets funds from Government of India, Govt. of Jammu and Kashmir, UGC (University Grants Commission).

 Governance

 The Lieutenant Governor of Jammu and Kashmir is the Chancellor of the university and the Chairman of the Shri Mata Vaishno Devi Shrine Board.

 The Executive Council of the university, with the Vice-Chancellor as its head, is the supreme body of the university.
 The Academic Council is the highest academic body and makes recommendations to the Executive Council on academic matters.
 The university also has a Finance Committee and a Building & Works Committee.
 The Planning Board helps the Vice-Chancellor in foreseeing the growth of the university.

 Faculties

 There are four colleges or faculties, with a Dean heading each one of them.
 Each college consists of Schools of Study, analogous to departments in a university, headed by a Director.
 Academic de-centralization allows each school to function in an autonomous manner.
+The Schools offer various programs of study at undergraduate, post-graduate and doctorate levels.
+The university has adopted an IIT/UGC pattern of study with choice-based credit system and continuous evaluation based on Grade Point Average (GPA) on a 10-point scale.